EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

 __Note__ Other, secondary, indexes if they will be defined can have duplicates.
 You can have up to 16 additional indexes and the field types can be uint64_t, uint128_t, uint256_t, double or long double.

-5. For ease of use we define a type alias `test_tables` based on the multi_index template type, parametarized with a random name and the test_table data structure defined above
+5. For ease of use we define a type alias `test_tables` based on the multi_index template type, parametarized with a random name `"testtaba"` and the `test_table` data structure defined above
 ```diff
   // the data structure which defines each row of the table
   struct [[eosio::table]] test_table {